02 Dec Communicating Your EDO’s Value – Expert Advice from an Economic Development & Site Selection Consultant

 During the IEDC Annual Conference in Anchorage, I was honored to participate in the panel session, “Because We’re Worth It: Communicating Your EDO’s Value.”
 One of my fellow panelists, Allison Larsen, CEcD, is Principal of the successful economic development and site selection consulting firm TadZo.
 While I am used to discussing the importance of communicating value to potential funders within the context of a capital campaign, I was very interested to hear her thoughts on the role that strategic planning plays in identifying, developing, and communicating value to an even broader target audience.

-After the conference, Allison and I got together to discuss each other’s presentations (her’s is available here and mine is available here) in further detail.
+After the conference, Allison and I got together to discuss each other’s presentations in further detail.
 Allison offers great insights on communicating your outcomes to target audiences other than funders in contexts other than fundraising in the following interview:

 You spent a good portion of your presentation discussing the varying types of target audiences to whom EDOs need to demonstrate their value.
 Could you please talk about the differences between communicating value to potential funders versus other audiences?

 Sure, Tom my point is that an EDO has a variety of audiences, not just funders who keep the doors open – all with different interpretations of what “value” means to them.
 While funders – public or private-sector – may be thinking “What am I getting for my investment?” other audiences have different interests.
 For instance, elected officials may be thinking, “How will your organization help me serve my constituents?”
 While economic development partners consider “Why should we work with you?
 How does your organization add-value to our efforts and outcomes?”
 And increasingly, employees and employee candidates for an EDO contemplate “I can work anywhere.
 Is this an organization where I will build my skill set and my career development?
 Is this a place I can make a difference?”